Why You Need a Cell Phone Abroad

 - 7 GB/month of 4G-speed data in the entire European Union

 Please note that calls to non-Swedish numbers are subject to a different tariff system, which means that they are not included in this package.
 To see the latest pricing list, please refer to the Tele2 Price list here.

 Countries Included in this EU Roaming Package

-Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Finland, France, Germany, Gibraltar, Great Britain, Greece, Guadeloupe / Martinique and French Guiana, Hungary, Iceland, Ireland, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Reúnion, Romania, Slovakia, Slovenia, Spain.
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Great Britain, Greece, Guadeloupe / Martinique and French Guiana, Hungary, Iceland, Ireland, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Reúnion, Romania, Slovakia, Slovenia, Spain.

 Countries Not Included